 All information we require is included on the booking request form.

 Upon confirming your visit, we will provide: a risk assessment, COVIDSafe plan, our cancellation policy and your schedule for the day.
-This schedule should be signed and returned to us as confirmation of the booking.

 How will the schedule for my visit be arranged?